uktrade/ci-image-builder/README.md

 ## Usage

-The guidance below pertains to your application, which means within your application repository.
+This guidance pertains to your application, which means within your application repository.
 This is designed to be used by AWS CodeBuild projects.

 ### Prerequisites